BCRC Staff

 Mary Ellen received her CN-BA credentialing through the National Consortium of Breast Centers and is a Certified Community Health Worker through the Texas Department of State Health Services.
 Prior to the BCRC, Mary Ellen worked in retail management and was also a sales team manager.

-Mary Ellen has been married for 40 years and has 2 adult children living in the Austin area.
-She has 2 dogs and enjoys gardening and cooking during her spare time.
+Mary Ellen has been married for 43 years and has 2 adult children living in the Austin area.
+She has one dog, Lila, and enjoys gardening and cooking during her spare time.

 Nell Guzman

-Nell and her family moved from Maui, Hawaii to Austin in 2021, she loves traveling, hiking, yoga, and spending time with her partner, her two kids and their dog.
-On a weekend, you might find Nell and her family paddle boarding Lady Bird Lake, swimming in the Barton Springs pool or surfing at the Waco Surf Ranch.
+After living in Maui, Hawaii, Nell relocated to Austin in 2021.
+Outside of work, she enjoys traveling, hiking, and spending time outdoors with her family.
+On weekends, you might find them paddleboarding on Lady Bird Lake, swimming at Barton Springs, or catching waves at the Waco Surf Ranch.

 In February 2024, Patricia embarked on her journey with the BCRC team, taking on the role of a Patient Navigator.
 With a rich background as a retired public-school administrator and her current appointment to the Community Council of Addressing Cancer Together (ACT) , Patricia has dedicated her career to being a staunch advocate for community access to resources that bolster strong family units.